mdbraber/focusatwill-electron/README.md

-# Focus @ Will-electron
+# focusatwill-electron

-Standalone Focus @ Will app in Electron
+Standalone Focus @ Will app (in Electron) featuring keyboard shortcuts, notifications and menu items for most functions.

 ## Installation